Best Canon wide-angle lenses

 |

 Launched in August 2022, the Canon RF 15-30mm f/4.5-6.3 IS STM is a high-quality wide-angle zoom lens.
-It presents itself as a more accessible alternative to Canon’s premium lenses.
+It is positioned as a more accessible alternative to Canon’s premium lenses.
 Priced at around €700, it is half the cost of the Canon RF 14-35mm f/4 L IS, for example.
-While its aperture is adequate for many situations, it is somewhat limited.
-Its size and weight make it a practical and lightweight option for long photography sessions.
+Its aperture is fine for many situations, even if it remains somewhat limited.
+Its size and weight make it a practical, lightweight option for long photo sessions.

-In summary, this lens delivers excellent image quality with very good sharpness at the center.
-It features a zoom ring, a customizable focus ring, and effective autofocus.
-In my opinion, even though the lens has some shortcomings, it remains a good choice for photographers seeking a compact ultra-wide-angle lens at an affordable price.
+In short, this lens delivers very good image quality, especially in the center.
+It features a zoom ring, a customizable focus ring, and reliable autofocus.
+In my opinion, even with a few compromises, it remains a good choice for photographers seeking a compact ultra-wide-angle lens at an affordable price.

 4. Canon RF 15-35mm f/2.8L IS